dtekcth/data101/src/courses/general_tips.md

 answers are _good enough_ rather than strictly correct and you will most likely have to adapt the solution to your specific problem.
 This might sound like a joke, but for certain applications, especially when troubleshooting or configuring programs, reddit is a very good source of information.
-But don't use the built in search engine!
-Searching with a normal search engine and appending reddit will give a better result.

 ### Finding good search results